snayfach/UHGV/README.md

 - host_assignment_kmers.tsv : detailed information for host prediction with PHIST kmer matching

-## Code to compare new viruses to the UHGV
+## Code: rapidly assign new viruses to taxonomic groups from the UHGV

 (in preparation)

-## Code to perform assembly-free detection of UHGV viral taxa
+## Code: assembly-free metagenome detection of viral taxa from the UHGV

 (in preparation)